University of Wisconsin-Superior

 Facilities Management works in concert with the Purchasing Department to obtain all items needed to keep the campus well maintained.
 A select inventory of parts and supplies is kept on hand to avoid needless delays in repairs or maintenance.
 This office adheres to all State and University purchasing policies and procedures.

-Street addresses have been assigned to all buildings at UW-Superior, including Haugsrud field and buildings that do not border on streets.
+Street addresses and Building Numbers have been assigned to all buildings at UW-Superior, including Haugsrud field and buildings that do not border on streets.
 The street addresses were assigned by the City of Superior in order to improve the response time for emergency responders, but are not recognized by the postal service or shipping services for mail or package deliveries.
 The addresses are also useful for providing directions to meetings, special events or for food deliveries.

 Copyright © The Board of Regents of the University of Wisconsin System